Catherine-ITBA3205/DataAnalyticalResearchTeam-DART-/README.md

 **Sustainable Development Goals (SDGs)**

-This project intends to achieve the SDGs of No Poverty and Good Health and Wellbeing.
+This project intends to achieve the SDGs of No Poverty.

-The following are the SDGs:

 **Goal 1: No Poverty** – this SDGs strives to eradicate poverty in all forms around the world.
 Its goals involve guaranteeing that everyone, especially the poorest and most vulnerable members of society, has equitable access to economic resources, basic services, property and land control, natural resources, and innovative technology.